This post contains affiliate links. I may receive compensation if you buy something but with no cost to you.

 I was a guest of Hotel Heureka and RMG & Co in Venice and can’t thank them enough for their hospitality.
 They arranged Venice Quality Transfers to pick me up and take me to the airport.
 I highly recommend them for all your transportation in and out of Venice.

-One thought on “Off the Beaten Path in Venice
+1 thoughts on “Off the Beaten Path in Venice

 1. Greg Miller says: